City Relocation Overview

 Jacksonville, FL

-Jacksonville, FL scores 67/100 (Good) on Your Area Score.
-It is a large city with a moderately affordable cost profile, a more challenging safety profile, and a appealing climate.
+Jacksonville, FL scores 69/100 (Good) on Your Area Score.
+It is a large city with a more affordable than many comparable markets cost profile, a more challenging safety profile, and a appealing climate.
 Whether it is a good place to live will depend heavily on your budget, neighborhood choice, and priorities.

-Best for: budget-conscious movers, people who want convenience, people prioritizing weather State: Florida
+Best for: budget-conscious movers, people who want convenience, people prioritizing weather State: FL

 MoveScore